PondPedia/cloud-computing/README.md

 ## Contributing

-State if you are open to contributions and describe how other developers can contribute to your project.
-Include guidelines for submitting pull requests, reporting issues, or contacting the project maintainer.
+We are sorry that we are not open to contributions for this project.

 ## License

-Specify the license under which your project is released.
-For example, you can use the MIT License.
-Include the license name, a brief description, and a link to the full license text.
+Coming soon.
+We will specify the license under which our project is released.
+We will include the license name, a brief description, and a link to the full license text.

 ## Installation
 Provide step-by-step instructions on how to install and set up your project.
 Include any dependencies and specific configurations if necessary.

 **Containerise the Machine Learning Model Using Docker**